 Striped Raphael Catfish Feeding & Diet Considerations

 The Striped Raphael Catfish is a predatory species that will readily consume small fish, so nano or bite-sized tankmates should be avoided, will hunt and eat ornamental shrimp, making it unsuitable for shrimp-focused setups, will eat fry, so breeding efforts in the same tank are unlikely to succeed, and is primarily active at dusk and dawn, so offering food shortly after lights-off ensures it receives adequate nutrition.
+Find quality Striped Raphael Catfish fish food for this species.

 Frequently Asked Questions About Striped Raphael Catfish

-How big does Striped Raphael Catfish get?+
+How big does Striped Raphael Catfish get?

-What tank size does Striped Raphael Catfish need?+
+What tank size does Striped Raphael Catfish need?

-What water parameters does Striped Raphael Catfish need?+
+What water parameters does Striped Raphael Catfish need?

-Is Striped Raphael Catfish peaceful or aggressive?+
+Is Striped Raphael Catfish peaceful or aggressive?

-Can Striped Raphael Catfish live alone?+
+Can Striped Raphael Catfish live alone?

-Is Striped Raphael Catfish safe with shrimp?+
+Is Striped Raphael Catfish safe with shrimp?

-Does Striped Raphael Catfish have any special tank requirements?+
+Does Striped Raphael Catfish have any special tank requirements?

 Similar Species